CUSEC

 February is Earthquake Awareness Month

 As earthquakes continue to occur on a daily basis in the central U.S.—with nearly 2,000 small tremors per year—CUSEC and emergency management officials in our Member States remind citizens and communities about the earthquake risk by designating February as Earthquake Awareness Month.
+During the month of February, and into March, CUSEC and our states will be involved with several events (listed below, as they become available) intended to educate and train the public, private sector, first responders, and government officials.

 Also, February 7 is the anniversary of the last of the earthquakes that struck the central U.S. in the winter of 1811-12.
 According to the US Geological Survey: